 How is the adoption of digital media in the Arab world affecting the relationship between the state and its subjects?
 What new forms of online engagement and strategies of resistance have emerged from the aspirations of digitally empowered citizens?
 This book tells the compelling story of the concurrent evolution of technology and society in the Middle East.
 It brings into focus the intricate relationship between Internet development, youth activism, cyber resistance, and political participation.
 Taking Tunisia - the birthplace of the Arab uprisings - as a case study, it offers an ethnographically nuanced and theoretically grounded analysis of the digital culture of contention that developed in an authoritarian context.
 It broadens the focus from narrow debates about the role that social media played in the Arab uprisings toward a fresh understanding of how changes in media affect existing power relations.
 Read more from Oxford University Press.

-Mehran Kamrava, Qatar: Small State, Big Politics (Ithaca: Cornell University Press, 2015).
+Mehran Kamrava, Qatar: Small State, Big Politics (Ithaca, NY: Cornell University Press, 2015).

 The Persian Gulf state of Qatar has fewer than 2 million inhabitants, virtually no potable water, and has been an independent nation only since 1971.
 Yet its enormous oil and gas wealth has permitted the ruling Al Thani family to exert a disproportionately large influence on regional and even international politics.
 Qatar is, as Mehran Kamrava explains in this knowledgeable and incisive account of the emirate, a "tiny giant."
 Read more from Cornell University Press.